JithinKS97/insights/OriginOfIntelligence.md

 We could imagine that if an organism somehow can perceive the surroundings even in a very minimal way, it can significantly improve its chances of survival as this could allow the organism to detect food and predators more efficiently.

 This perception of the environment can increase in complexity so that it becomes closer and closer to reality.
-The organisms that best perceive the environment will have higher chances of accurately detecting food and enemies.
+The organisms that best perceive the environment will have higher chances of accurately detecting food and predators.

 There are multiple ways to perceive the environment.
 Light, sound, molecules of gas, direct contact, etc. are some of them.